oneapi-src/level-zero-spec/scripts/core/PROG.rst

        // Append launch kernel
        ${x}CommandListAppendLaunchKernel(hCommandList, hKernel, &launchArgs, nullptr, 0, nullptr);

-::${x}CommandListAppendLaunchKernelIndirect allows the launch parameters to be supplied indirectly in a buffer that the device reads instead of the command itself.
+The function ::${x}CommandListAppendLaunchKernelIndirect allows the launch parameters to be supplied indirectly in a buffer that the device reads instead of the command itself.
 This allows for the previous operations on the device to generate the parameters.